scholarsportal/makecsv/README.md

 pyinstaller --onefile makeCSV.py
 ```

-For more information about importing metadata into Archivematic, please refer to our guide:
+For more information about importing metadata into Archivematica, please refer to our guide:

 [https://learn.scholarsportal.info/all-guides/a-guide-to-user-submitted-metadata-in-archivematica/](https://learn.scholarsportal.info/all-guides/a-guide-to-user-submitted-metadata-in-archivematica/)